SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 **Global Admin Reconsent Needed** - Grant permissions to SysKit Point to use the latest feature.

-To resolve this and ensure all the new feature work properly ask you Global Administrator to login to SysKit Point and click **Reconsent** on the shown notification.
+To resolve this and ensure all the new feature work properly ask your Global Administrator to login to SysKit Point and click **Reconsent** on the shown notification.

 # Change Log